Did Regulatory Enforcement Actions and Messaging Compliance Failures Lead to a Major Cyberbreach?

 - A dedicated application that moderates the communications between the messaging application and the end user

-- Clone-applications that are based on the original (e.g. TM Signal v.
+- Clone-applications that are based on the original (e.g,.
+TM Signal v.
 Signal), but have capture or governance capabilities

-- Registering end-user credentials with an intermediary service to capture interactions (e.g. iMessage)
+- Registering end-user credentials with an intermediary service to capture interactions (e.g., iMessage)

 - Through the cellular carrier (text messages)

 Ironically, the SEC previously confronted this tension and came down on the side of security.
 Historically, the SEC rules required that a designated third-party had access and capability to retrieve and produce data, on behalf of regulated firms, if they were unable or unwilling to do so.
-During the commentary period when the SEC was updating the record keeping requirements in 2022, the Commission received significant feedback from the industry that the third-party rule created security risks, by requiring numerous outside parties with access to critical systems.
-The Commission agreed, and removed the third-party requirement, so long as internal individuals could fulfill the same role.

 This is not to say that we cannot have highly secure capture from these messaging applications.
 The industry has a decade plus of doing so in various forms, at scale, and with high degrees of integrity.
 But the proliferation of mass market messaging applications that are not designed to fit within an enterprise infrastructure adds complexity, especially in trying to balance the security and compliance equation.

-10 Recommendations for Messaging Application Customers
+10 Recommendations for Secure Messaging App Guidelines

 |